Test suites overview

-In Test Analytics, a test suite is a collection of tests.
+In Test Engine, a test suite (or suite) is a collection of tests.
 A suite has a run, which is the execution of tests in a suite.
-A suite's run is analogous to a pipeline's build.
+A pipeline's build may create one or more of these runs.

 Many organizations set up one suite per test framework, for example one suite for RSpec, and another suite for Jest.
 Others use a common standard, such as JUnit XML, to combine tests from multiple frameworks to set up custom backend and frontend suites.